Tech Debt in Organizations: How Shortcuts Accumulate, Why They're Hard to Fix, and What They Cost

 Technical debt also accumulates because requirements change.
 A system designed to serve 1,000 users may need to serve 1,000,000 users.
 A system designed for a single product may need to support multiple products.
 A system designed for one market may need to operate in multiple countries with different regulations.

 When requirements change, the existing system architecture may be inadequate for the new requirements, but the organization cannot afford to rebuild the system from scratch.
 Instead, the new requirements are accommodated through adaptations, extensions, and workarounds that increase the system's complexity without addressing its fundamental architectural limitations.
 Over time, these accumulated adaptations create a system that is increasingly difficult to understand, modify, and maintain.
+This is a textbook example of how tradeoffs compound when deferred rather than addressed.

 What Are the Costs of Technical Debt?